LeapAppServices/LAS-Demo-Auth-iOS/README.md

 ### Integrating Facebook

-1. Clone the repository and open the Xcode project at `LAS-Demo-Auth-iOS/Auth.xcodeproj`.
+1. Clone the repository and open the Xcode project at `Demo-Auth-iOS/Auth.xcodeproj`.
-2. Add your LAS application id and client key in `AppDelegate.m`.
+2. Add your MaxLeap application id and client key in `AppDelegate.m`.
 3. Set your Facebook application id in the FacebookAppID property in Auth-info.plist.
 4. Set your Facebook application id as a URLType Project > Info > URL Types > Untitled > URL Schemes using the format fbYour_App_id (eg. for 12345, enter fb12345).